cdluminate/ProdL/ProdL.md

 ### 0.7.5.
 Rsync -- Copying files across hosts

 You may be familiar with `scp`, a standard file transfer tool provided by OpenSSH.
 And you may have noticed that `scp` will transfer all file contents when copying a directory to the remote machine, even if we are overwriting a remote directory with merely some minor modifications.
 This could greatly hamper productivity once the directory to be transferred is huge.

 `rsync` is an incremental file transfer tool that does not suffer from such issue of `scp`.
 It is able to transfer and only transfer the incremental change to the remote host, hence vastly improving efficiency especially in cases where you have to frequently synchronize directories among multiple hosts.

 `rsync` is able to transfer files through SSH connection.
-For example, we can transfer a local directory to remote side by `rsync -Pav <local-directory> <user>@<ip-address>:~/my-work`, or transfer a remote directory to the local machine by `rsync -Pav <user>@<ip-address>:~/my-work <local-directory>`.
+For example, we can transfer a local directory to remote side by `rsync -Pav <local-directory>
+<user>@<ip-address>:~/my-work`, or transfer a remote directory to the local
+machine by `rsync -Pav <user>@<ip-address>:~/my-work <local-directory>`.
 Argument `P`, `a`, `v` mean "show progress", "archive mode", and "verbose", respectively.
-When the SSH service is listening on a non-standard port (instead of tcp/22), pass an extra argument to rsync to use the correct port number: `rsync -e "ssh -p <port>"`.
+When the SSH service is listening on a non-standard port (instead of tcp/22), pass an extra argument to rsync to use the correct port
+number: `rsync -e "ssh -p <port>"`.

 A successful file transfer via `rsync` requires it to be installed on both the machines of client and the server sides.

 ### 0.7.6.
 SSHFS -- Mounting remote directory through SSH+FUSE

 `sshfs` allows you to mount a remote directory to a local path through SSH and FUSE.
-For example, if you want to mount a remote directory to a local path, in order to browse the images on the remote host later:
+For example, if you want to mount a remote directory to a local path, in order to browse the images on the remote host later: `sshfs
-`sshfs <user>@<remote-host>:/<remote-directory> ~/<local-path>`.
+<user>@<remote-host>:/<remote-directory> ~/<local-path>`.
+In this way you
-In this way you don't have to copy these images to the local host in order to browse them.
-Besides, files under the mountpoint can be manipulated with standard file management tools such as cp, mv, etc as if are are manipulating local files.
+don't have to copy these images to the local host in order to browse them.
+Besides, files under the mount-point can be manipulated with standard file management tools such as cp, mv, etc as if are are manipulating local files.

 ### 0.7.7.
 NFS

 Network File System (NFS) is used for exporting server's local directories for some specified clients, so that the clients are able to mount the exported directories locally.
 It is similar to sshfs, but is much more scalable and robust for computer clusters.

 ### 0.8.
 Software Engineering